 The aim of GDPR is to remove uncertainty and bring consistency and harmonisation in data protection throughout the EU, and to make data protection important and to embed it throughout organisations.

-It is a 'regulation', meaning it is directly applicable in each EU member state, including the UK.
-It will not be affected by Brexit as to exchange data/trade with the EU the UK will have to be granted an adequacy status (so will need at least the equivalence in data protection requirements to the GDPR).
+It will not be affected by Brexit as to exchange data/trade with the EU the UK will maintain an adequacy status (its data protection legislation providing at least the equivalence in data protection requirements to the GDPR).

-The regulation applies only to personal data of “natural persons” i.e. living individuals.
+The legislation applies only to personal data of “natural persons” i.e. living individuals.

 At least one of the following conditions is required for processing or storing of personal data to be lawful: